 Three weeks ago, I wound-up in the hospital, suffering with unbearable abdominal pain.
 I was shocked to learn after a battery of tests I have kidney disease.
 Those who’ve spent a minute with me will attest I live a super healthy lifestyle.
 I eat and sleep well, use non-toxic products, and read a plethora of wellness material.
-So, why then am I often fatigued with debilitating pain?
-The answer would come via a resourceful trifecta: my therapist, the Jocko Podcast, and Cracked Up: The Darrell Hammond Story.
-Within a matter of days, all three referenced Dr. Bessel Van Der Kolk’s book, The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.
+But, despite healthy living, I’ve continued to feel fatigued and often experience debilitating pain. –Why?
+It turns out the answer would come via a resourceful trifecta: my therapist, the Jocko Podcast, and Cracked Up: The Darrell Hammond Story.
+Within a matter of days, all three referenced Dr. Bessel Van Der Kolk’s book about trauma and how The Body Keeps the Score.

 This book… man, all I can say is: Trauma survivors, there is hope for us.